TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Used for hinting GPU driver on how the data should be prepared.
 Different GPU drivers will handle it differently.

 Usually you create mesh, set static data once, then toggle this to one of the frequent modes and start updating some that frequent data.
-If you suddenly need to update static data again, don't forget to temporarily switch it to "rarely", before setting that data.
+If you suddenly need to update static data again, do not forget to temporarily switch it to "rarely", before setting that data.

 This only affects vertex related data.
-It doesn't affect uploading texture pixel data from a list.
+It does not affect uploading texture pixel data from a list.

 **This is one of 2 properties that is not inherited.** This is done for performance reasons and to reduce chances of misuse.